crhall-writing/crhall-writing.github.io/_poems/waterloo.md

 I guess you didn’t either
 I was so desperate to see you
 again.
 I know that I will next week
-but how do I contain my need to kow of how you feel for me?
+but how do I contain my need to know of how you feel for me?
 I suppose I’ll find out
-but right not I want to scream and shout
+but right now I want to scream and shout
-to the world that I met someone like you
+to the world, that I met someone like you
 I didn’t know it’d ever be true

 but you know, maybe that self doubt kicks in